 Filipino food, unlike other Asian cuisines, is still not quite at the same level of popularity yet, but watch this space as things are changing.
 American chef Andrew Zimmern made the call in 2012 that Filipino food would be the ‘next big thing’ as did Anthony Bourdain in 2017.It has been a slower road than predicted but there’s exciting times ahead.

-Ready to be one of the first to experience new Miss Mi Perth?
+Ready to experience Miss Mi Perth?
 Book your table today or view our latest menus.